0ad-matters/balanced_maps_2/README.md

 - Feldfeld for original random food generator, britannic road, wood generator and discussions
 - elexis for extensive technical help
 - nani for technical help and autociv
+- badosu for maintaining the original Balanced Maps project